SolidX

 Generated Code for Custom User Models

-When isChild: true and User is the parent model, SolidX generates DTOs and Entities extending the base User model:
+When isChild: true and User is the parent model, SolidX generates DTOs and an entity extending the base User model:

 export class CreateInstituteUserDto extends CreateUserDto { ... }